Maclenn77/Project-Background-Apple/readme.md

 # Apple store clone page

-> This page is for training how to use background and gradients, and also to order a webpage
+ This page is for training how to use background and gradients, and also to order a webpage.
+It should look like this [old apple page](https://web.archive.org/web/20140301004610/http://www.apple.com/)

 ![screenshot](stylesheets/img/app-screenshot.png)